Not exactly what 'Flying Armada' was meant for...

 In the darkness of a cloudy night, the massive squadron dashed through bone-chilling winds and a thin flurry of snow.
 Were it not for the magical temperature control built into her undergarments, Kaede was certain her joints would have frozen stiff by now.

 Despite its availability to Hyperien magic, Teleport was not an efficient spell for long-distance travel.
-Amusingly enough, its developers considered 'folding space' the easier part of the spell.
-Target verification procedures built into the magic were far more complex and limited its operational range.
+Interestingly enough, its developers considered 'folding space' the easier part of the spell.
+Target verification and accurate projection of the wormhole over long distances built into the magic were far more complex and limited its operational range.

 After all, maps were misleading; the world was round, and far from perfectly spherical.
-Finding oneself a kilopace above or below ground held deadly consequences.
+Finding oneself fifty paces above or below ground held deadly consequences.

 Therefore, Phantom Steed remained the primary means of long-distance travel for most Hyperien mages.
 The spell had many forms, including the Overlay variants for creating shadowy barding for real mounts.
 But its basic version conjured a pseudo-physical 'horse' that held good weight and knew no fatigue.